International

 Main Sectors of Industry

-Agriculture accounts for only 2% of the country's GDP and employs around 3% of the workforce (World Bank, latest data available).
+Agriculture accounts for only 1.9% of the country's GDP and employs around 2.6% of the workforce (World Bank, latest data available).
 With rich reserves of shale oil, Estonia draws a considerable part of its energy production (around 60%) from this resource, which gives it self-sufficiency in terms of electricity.
 Arable land and permanent crops cover almost 1 million ha, with 2.4 million ha under forest and 226 ha of organic crops.
-The main crops include cereals, potatoes and vegetables.
-According to the latest figures from Statistics Estonia, in 2022 total cereal production increased by 18.9% y-o-y (to 1.5 million tonnes), while the total agricultural output reached EUR 1.63 billion, up by 44.4%.
-In November 2022, the EU approved the Common Agricultural Policy strategic plan for Estonia for the 2023-2027 period, designed to shape the transition to a sustainable, resilient and modern agricultural sector.
+The main crops include cereals, potatoes, and vegetables.
+Overall, Crops make up approximately 50% of agricultural output, with cereals representing nearly half of this share.
+Animal products account for just over 40%, with milk production being the largest contributor, at 23% of total agricultural output (EU Commission data).
+According to the latest figures from Statistics Estonia, in 2024, total cereal production decreased by 8.6% y-o-y (to 1.3 million tonnes), while the total agricultural output stood at EUR 1.28 billion, down by 1.9%.

-The industrial sector represents around 23.1% of the GDP and accounts for 29% of total employment.
+The industrial sector represents around 21.7% of the GDP and accounts for 27.4% of total employment.
 The main industrial subsectors are the food industry (dairy products and meat processing), electronics & IT (a traditional sector), and the chemical and wood processing industries.
-Altogether, the manufacturing sector alone contributes to an estimated 13% of the country’s GDP (World Bank) and is export-oriented: in 2022, 67.4% of the total production of manufacturing was sold to foreign markets.
-Preliminary figures from Statistics Estonia show that in 2022, industrial production fell by 1.9% due to weaker performance in the second half of the year.
-Production decreased by 2.7% overall in the manufacturing sector.
+Altogether, the export-oriented manufacturing sector alone contributes to an estimated 12% of the country’s GDP (World Bank).
+According to Statistics Estonia, in 2024, the total production of industrial enterprises fell by 4% in constant prices compared to the previous year.
+Among the three industrial sectors, output in manufacturing declined by 4.4%, remained unchanged in electricity production, and rose by 2.9% in mining.

-The services sector is the most developed (in particular transport and logistics, biotechnology and financial services) and accounts for roughly 62.5% of the Estonian GDP, employing 68% of the active population.
-The ICT segment shows the strongest performance, accounting for around 7% of total GDP and almost 6% of total employment (the country invested in this sector and created the TalTech’s School of Information Technologies and the Centre of Excellence in ICT Research - EXCITE).
-Concerning the country’s banking sector, it comprises 14 banks, of which nine are licensed credit institutions in Estonia and five are operating as branches of foreign credit institutions.
-The sector is dominated by foreign capital holding more than 80% of assets.
-The market is chiefly divided between Swedbank, SEB Bank, LHV Bank and Luminor Bank (data European Banking Federation).
+The services sector is the most developed (in particular transport and logistics, biotechnology, and financial services) and accounts for roughly 64.5% of the Estonian GDP, employing 70% of the active population.
+The ICT segment shows the strongest performance, accounting for nearly 7% of total GDP and employment (the country invested in this sector and created TalTech’s School of Information Technologies and the Centre of Excellence in ICT Research – EXCITE).
+The tourism sector is also significant for the economy: According to Statistics Estonia, in 2024, Estonian accommodation establishments hosted 3.6 million tourists, marking a 5% increase compared to 2023, but still 5% below the pre-pandemic level.
+The country’s banking sector comprises 13 banks, of which nine are licensed credit institutions in Estonia and four are operating as branches of foreign credit institutions.
+The sector is largely controlled by foreign capital, which holds approximately 70% of the banking sector assets, equivalent to EUR 40 billion or 106% of the country’s GDP in 2023.
+The market is chiefly divided between Swedbank, SEB Bank, LHV Bank, and Luminor Bank (data European Banking Federation).

 Breakdown of Economic Activity By Sector Agriculture Industry Services